 Heifetz Institute on Facebook

-Masterworks of the chamber music repertoire, with pride of place given to the 16 Heifetz students enrolled in the Ashkenasi/Kirshbaum Chamber Music Seminar, co-directed by violinist Shmuel Ashkenasi a...
+Tonight!
+It’s Chamber Music Night with our Stars of Tomorrow!
+Pride of place goes to the 16 Heifetz students enrolled in the Ashkenasi/Kirshbaum Chamber Music Seminar, co-directed by violinist Shmuel Ashkenasi and cellist Ralph Kirshbaum.

 Wednesday night Stars of Tomorrow Chamber Music concerts are generously underwritten by Chris & Betsy Little.

 Support for our 2017 Heifetz Institute Festival of Concerts comes in part from the Virginia Tourism Corporation. … See MoreSee Less